haranrk/YTPO/README.md

 [![PyPI version](https://badge.fury.io/py/ytpo.svg)](https://badge.fury.io/py/ytpo)
 # YTPO - Youtube playlist organizer
 YouTube and YouTube music's playlist organization capabilities are severely lacking.
-Therefore, YTPO is a nifty app that allows you to organize your playlist via a host of methods.
+Therefore, YTPO is a nifty cli app that allows you to organize your playlist via a host of methods.

 ## Installation
 ```Python